 Mark Direction of Cut on First Baseboard

 Press the uncut first baseboard tight into the corner.
 It doesn't matter if you begin with the left or right side, but we'll just start with the right side.

-You will be cutting the baseboard at a roughly 45 degree angle.
+You will be cutting the baseboard at a roughly 45-degree angle.
 Mark the general direction of your first cut on top of the baseboard.
-It's just a little mental Post-It Note-type of reminder that will help you know which direction to cut when you get to the miter saw.
+It's just a little mental Post-It Note-type reminder that will help you know which direction to cut when you get to the miter saw.

 Tools and Materials

 - Baseboard: You can buy this in the form of real wood, medium density fiberboard (MDF), or plastic.

 - Electric Miter Saw: It's highly recommended to buy, rent, or borrow an electric miter saw.
 Cuts are not only faster but more accurate.